brianchaan/dotfiles/README.md

     - Paste the command.
 This will install both Homebrew and the Xcode command line tools.
     - While this command runs, follow the **Configure OS** steps in **Manual Actions** below.
 1. In the Terminal, run ```git clone https://github.com/brianchaan/dotfiles ~/dotfiles``` to clone this repository.
-1. Run ```source ~/dotfiles/bootstrap.sh```.
+1. Run ```source ~/dotfiles/start.sh```.
 This performs the following:
     - Symlinks each dotfile to the home directory
     - Sets up directories (folders.sh)
-    - Installs brew packages (brewfile.sh)
+    - Installs git and bash (brewinit.sh)
     - Updates the default shell to bash
-    - Installs applications (caskfile.sh)
-    - Installs node (npm.sh)
+    - Installs node
-    - Updates OS system preferences (.osx)
+    - Configures Mac OS preferences
-    - While this command runs, follow the **Configure Applications** steps in **Manual Actions** below.
-        - After each application installs, it will open automatically to configure.
 1. Restart computer to apply OS Preferences.
+1. Open two terminal windows.
+    - In the first, run ```source ~/dotfiles/one.sh```.
+This uses brew to install programs.
+    - In the second, run ```source ~/dotfiles/two.sh```.
+This uses brew cask to install applications.
+    - As each application is installed, it will open automatically to configure.
+Check **Configure Applications** in **Manual Actions** below for specific steps to follow.
 1. If you have Google Drive set up with your credentials or other files, run ```source ~/dotfiles/drive.sh```.
+    - Make sure your Google Drive files are synched before running this command.

 ---